San Antonio Injury & Wrongful Death Lawyers

 Our truck accident lawyers have developed in their ability to investigate and discover the key facts that reveal the trucker to be lying.
 We’ll hammer away at their credibility with all the key facts we’ve obtained and expose their lies.

-If you’ve been injured or a loved one died in a truck accident in Galveston County, Texas then you need to hire a truck accident lawyer to guard your legal rights and help you obtain the fair restitution you deserve.
+If you’ve been injured or a loved one died in a truck accident, you need to hire a truck accident lawyer to guard your legal rights and help you obtain the fair restitution you deserve.
 From our initial documents that are filed to the court’s final decision, our attorneys handle every facet of your case and making sure you’re updated on a consistent basis.
-Other services we give include the following:

-If you have been injured in a big rig accident or if a loved one was injured or killed in one, a San Antonio 18-wheeler attorney at ———————- stands ready to help you.
+If you have been injured in a big rig accident or if a loved one was injured or killed in one, a San Antonio 18-wheeler attorneys at our firm stand ready to help you.
 We continue to win many judgments for our clients and have litigated hundreds of trucking accidents cases during our 20-plus years of service to injury victims.
 We understand the pain you suffer and the financial weight you may bear after being involved in one of these horrible accidents.

 If you have been hurt in an 18-wheeler accident, the first thing you must find out is whose fault it is in order to determine who is legally liable for injuries you suffered and your property damage.
 In a lot of 18-wheeler accidents, many parties may share liability for damages.
 As often as not, there is more than one defendant.
 A legal notion in Texas law called “respondent superior” states that employers of those determined to be liable for the wreck their employee causes can be held responsible for the action or inaction of their employee.